666djb/SIA2MQTT4HA/README.md

   * "alarm_status" to which JSON is published with status and time attributes where status can be Intruder, Intruder Confirm, Fire, Fire Confirm, Tamper, Panic
   * "comms_test" to which JSON is published with status and time attributes where status can be Automatic Test, Manual Test
   * "event" to which JSON is published containing the raw event
+* If Zones are configured in the config file, and the alarm panel is set to log open/close state of these (via CUSTOM-A/B and assemble zones menu), then the status of these is reported in Home Assistant (e.g. to trigger automations etc.).
+There are some limitations to this which I will write up later.

 I have only tested with:
 * Galaxy Flex 100+ with v3 firmware and Ethernet Module A083-00-02